otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-encapsulation-and-adts.md

 There are a number of variations of the basic queue data structure, including priority queues, which allow elements to be added with a priority level that determines the order in which they are dequeued, and circular queues, which reuse empty space at the end of the queue when new elements are added.

-Here is an example of a queue in C#:
+Here is an example of a queue:

 ```cs
 Queue<int> myQueue = new Queue<int>();